netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 ![Latency distribution]({page.image('perf-improvements-1-8/latency-distribution.png')})

-Unlike in 1.7, at p50 1.8 shows no latency overhead compared to the baseline, meaning that half of the requests have no overhead.
+Unlike in 1.7, at p50 1.8 shows no latency overhead compared to the baseline, meaning that half of the requests have pretty much no overhead.
 At p99, the latency overhead in 1.7 was +1 millisecond, in 1.8 it decreased to +0.7 milliseconds.

 It's also in terms of maximum queries per second that the overhead is interesting to see.